 As in any major software package, there will be times when unexpected things will occur.
 This section includes a number of steps to take when problems come up.

-Server Connectivity Issues – If the director or proxy seem to be experiencing strange lags or jumpiness, if workstation commands are taking an unusually long time or task presentation in the Remote Viewer seems jumpy, the problem may be on the server.
+Server Connectivity Issues – If either the director or proxy seem to be experiencing strange lags or jumpiness, if workstation commands are taking an unusually long time or task presentation in the Remote Viewer seems jumpy, the problem may be on the server.
 As the central hub, connectivity with the server is vital for things to run smoothly.
 The server connection may be spotty due to problems with its host computer or if it enters a strange state.

 If you have recently installed the server application or the computer that is running it, make sure that you are using the correct network drivers for your network card.
 Windows’ default network drivers can lead to very slow network performance that doesn’t meet the server’s requirements.
-Installing proper network drivers has been enough to solve the problem in the past.
+Installing proper network drivers has been enough to solve problems like this in the past.

 If nothing has changed recently about the server application’s host computer, the application may have entered a strange state.
 This has not been known to happen frequently, but if it does you should try to perform a “Full Server Reset”.
 The procedure is as follows.